Abusive Offshore Tax Avoidance Schemes - Talking Points

 - Some schemes are designed to shelter current income from the taxpayer's existing business or investments, while others simply provide an offshore investment vehicle for income that has already been taxed.
 In either case, the mechanisms used allow the taxpayer to control assets transferred offshore and to hide the ultimate repatriation of the proceeds.

-- Promoters of such schemes may offer comprehensive management services that include bookkeeping and return preparation.
+Promoters of such schemes may offer comprehensive management services including bookkeeping and return preparation.
 Or, the promoter may simply create initial documents that create a "paper shield" behind which the taxpayer/client can control everything.

-- Abusive offshore transactions generally involve foreign jurisdictions that offer financial secrecy laws in an effort to attract investment from outside their borders.
+Abusive offshore transactions generally involve foreign jurisdictions offering financial secrecy laws in an effort to attract investment from outside their borders.
 These jurisdictions are commonly referred to as "tax havens" because, in addition to the financial secrecy they provide, they impose little or no tax on income from sources outside their jurisdiction.

 - Though promoters of offshore schemes often advance technical arguments, which purport to show that their scheme is legal, the intent of Congress remains clear.
 U.S. taxpayers are not to be allowed to evade taxes by shifting their own liability to some foreign entity.